In this chapter we will cover three basic

 At the end of the chapter there is a definition sheet of Meter terms that you can refer to during the Meter Drills.

 It is important to have a quality Meter from a reputable manufacturer.
-There are a number of manufacturers in the USA and in United Kingdom of reliable Meters.
-They come under different brand names as different manufactures of this device have their own name for their model.
-They are all called 'Meters', like CB Meter, Clarity Meter, E Meter etc. Since they all in principle work the same, we call the device as such 'ST Meter'.
-So 'ST Meter' is not a brand name, but the technical term we use for the device.
-We refer usually to it simply as the 'Meter'.
+There are a number of manufacturers in the USA, United Kingdom, Germany, Austria, Australia and Russia of reliable Meters.
+Meters come under different brand names as different manufactures of this device have their own name for their model.
+They are all called 'Meters', like CB Meter, Clarity Meter, Mind Walker, Freedom Meter, E Meter, etc. Since they all in principle work the same, we call the device as such 'CT Meter'.
+So 'CT Meter' is not a brand name, but the technical term we use for the device.
+We usually refer to it simply as the 'Meter'.

-A student auditor must become very good at using and reading a ST Meter before he can be considered an expert.
+A student auditor must become very good at using and reading a CT Meter before he can be considered an expert.

 To be able to use a Meter expertly is necessary in order to reach the state of Clear.